himynameisartem/cat_dog_image_classifier/README.md

 This project implements a binary image classifier for cats and dogs using transfer learning.
 The model is based on MobileNet, a lightweight deep learning architecture pre-trained on ImageNet, fine-tuned for the specific task of classifying cats and dogs.

-The project achieves **97.25% accuracy** on the test set, exceeding the 95% threshold required for the highest grade.

 ## Features

 - ✅ Transfer learning with MobileNet pre-trained model